Steve Jobs and the Art of Intellectual Property

 Jobs' approach to intellectual property offers several key lessons for today's entrepreneurs and established companies:

 Comprehensive Coverage: Don't just patent the core technology—protect every aspect of your innovation through the appropriate intellectual property mechanism.
-Patent publicly visible features like user interface elements, but consider trade secret protection for manufacturing processes, algorithms, or other innovations where detection by competitors is difficult or unlikely.
-The key is matching the right form of IP protection to each element of your innovation based on its visibility and strategic importance.
+Patent publicly visible features like user interface elements, but consider trade secret protection for manufacturing processes, or other innovations where detection by competitors is extremely difficult or unlikely.
+The key is matching the proper form of IP protection to each element of your innovation based on its visibility and strategic importance.

 Strategic Timing: The patent system's lengthy approval process means that truly innovative companies must think years ahead, filing applications for technologies that may not see commercial application for years.
 This creates a "control loop" where the true value of a patented innovation may not be fully appreciated until many years after the initial filing, when market conditions finally align with the protected technology.